AnthonyDickson/bacteria-project/README.md

 ## 4. Methodology
 Two series of experiments are run, one for species classifcation and another for gram-ness classification.
 These two series of experiments are identical except for the labels that are being predicted.
-Each of these series of experiments are akin to grid search where I evaluate the classification accuracy for each combination of data subset (all growth phases together or one of 'lag', 'log', or 'stat'), integration time (16ms or 32ms), data transformation (none or PCA), and then model (one of the eight models listed in the previous section).
+Each of these series of experiments are similar to grid search where I evaluate the classification accuracy for each combination of data subset (all growth phases together or one of 'lag', 'log', or 'stat'), integration time (16ms or 32ms), data transformation (none or PCA), and then model (one of the eight models listed in the previous section).
 One exception is that the CNN model is not evaluated on the PCA data.
 This means that, instead of 128 individual scores (4 * 2 * 2 * 8), there are a total of 120 scores generated for each series of experiments.